Firstcard

 The Bottom Line

 Free credit monitoring is a smart first step toward protecting your financial health.
-Start with Credit Karma or Credit Sesame, check your score and reports regularly, and sign up for alerts.
+Start with Creditship or Dovly for AI-driven guidance, layer in Credit Karma or Credit Sesame for daily alerts, and pull your full report from AnnualCreditReport.com every few months for a complete picture.
 While monitoring keeps you informed, actively building your credit makes the biggest difference.
 Tools like the Self Visa® Credit Card and the Kikoff Credit Account report to the bureaus and help improve the score you're monitoring.
-Read our Self review and Kikoff review to get started.
-Monitoring your credit is free, easy, and essential—so there's no reason not to start today.
+Monitoring your credit is free, easy, and essential — so there's no reason not to start today.

 Credit building